tuanchauict/iamtuna.org/docs/_posts/2016/2016-09-23-handle-screen-rotation-without-onconfigurationchanged.md

 }
 ```

-From this point, I created two shortcut class event listeners that were based on OrientationEventListener.
+From this point, I created two shortcut classes based on `OrientationEventListener`.

-The first class is `SimpleOrientationEventListener` that calculates the orientation of current screen and fires out by `onChanged` abstract method in `onOrientationChanged`.
+The first class is `SimpleOrientationEventListener`, which calculates the current screen orientation and triggers the `onChanged` abstract method in `onOrientationChanged`.
 Below is the method.

 ```java
 @Override